WPEA

 WPEA (90.5 FM) is a non-commercial educational radio station licensed to serve Exeter, New Hampshire.
-The station is owned by the Trustees of Phillips Exeter Academy.
-It airs a Variety format.
+The station is owned by the Trustees of the Phillips Exeter Academy.
+It airs a variety format.
 The WPEA studios are located in the Elizabeth Phillips Academy Center on the campus of the Phillips Exeter Academy.

-WPEA is the oldest continuously operated high school radio station in the United States.
+WPEA is one of the oldest continuously operated high school radio stations in the United States.
+The oldest continuously operated high school radio station is AM 1450 KBPS Portland, which was licensed to broadcast by the FCC on March 23, 1923 on March 23rd 1923.
 The station was assigned the WPEA call letters by the Federal Communications Commission.